 We are fortunate to live in a seaport community with birds . . . lots of birds.
 Port Townsend is a Victorian Seaport and gulls enjoy protection at the federal, state and local levels.
 Living with birds also means lots of clean up.

 There are some things we can do now to help control some of the negative impact of birds in town.
 The control of gull nesting is necessary to reduce gull damage to other shorebirds, or to protect property, health and safety.
 Depending on the species, gulls begin building nests in EARLY Spring, and the bulk of egg-laying occurs in May.
-There have been reports of nests being built in Port Townsend even now.

 The KEY to a successful bird abatement program, according to the US Dept. of Agriculture (USDA), is 100% participation by property owners.
 If all the downtown building owners take steps to provide barriers to birds on their rooftops, the situation would be noticeably improved for our residents and visitors this season.
 Thank you for considering how you could be part of the solution.